xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
+   -- change(dkulp) OSX builds are now all "Sandboxed" applications.
+This REQUIRES users to
+                    go into preferences and reset all their preferences, select storage directories, redownload shader/model caches, etc...
+                    Expect some instability until the sandbox restrictions can all be found and resolved.
    -- enh (scott)  Added Right Click "Auto" Wiring Options to Custom Model Dialog -- enh (scott)  Added DMX Skull Model Node Level Support for "On" Effect -- bug (scott)  Fixed DMX Skull Model Export